 Hey mamas!
 I’m Jennifer, a Sleep Consultant with Taking Cara Babies.
 I’m also mom of 3-year-old Lukas.
 Cara and I wanted to share Lukas’s recent transition to the toddler bed with you!

 First, Lukas is three.
 Yes, three.
 He loved his crib, was a fabulous sleeper, and never tried to crawl out.
 We were in no hurry to transition because we know transitioning to the toddler bed too early can cause major sleep disruptions.
 How did we know Lukas was ready?
-Signs it’s time to transition can be found HERE.
+I've got a blog ready for you on signs it’s time to transition to a toddler bed.